 At DATPROF, we love simplifying getting the right data, in the right place at the right time!
 The fun of working with lots of different customers, with various applications and database systems, is that you keep learning new challenges.

-When talking to lots of organizations that want to implement some kind of test data management solution, they often ask; “How should we handle differences in data models in our development, test and production databases?”.
+When consulting with organizations seeking to implement test data management solutions, a common question arises: “How should we handle differences in data models among our development, test, and production databases?”

-Managing such differences can be quite tricky.
-Often the development team is not in charge of rolling out database changes and database administrators must execute some scripts in a specific environment to get it all working.
+Managing these differences can be challenging, as the development team may not have control over rolling out database changes, requiring database administrators to execute specific scripts in a designated environment to ensure functionality.

-A great product to manage database changes is Liquibase.
-This solution can automate the database change process: checking for differences between databases, updating database schemas for every environment, and even rollback changes.
-Liquibase offers a free open source community version, but there are also professionally supported editions that bring a lot of extra functionality to the table, such as quality checks for databases that ensure database developers can instantly validate their changes are safe and compliant before committing them.
+Liquibase is an excellent tool for managing database changes.
+It automates the process of checking for differences between databases, updating database schemas for different environments, and even rolling back changes.
+Liquibase offers a free open source community version, but also offers professionally supported editions with additional functionality.
+These editions include quality checks for databases, allowing database developers to instantly validate changes for safety and compliance before committing them.

-When combining DATPROF with Liquibase, you can automate and simplify multiple steps in your test data provisioning pipeline.
-With the Liquibase diff command, you can easily compare the differences between your production and target database.
-Before creating a new subset from your production database, you can check if both databases use the same data model to efficiently pull the subset into the target database.
+By integrating DATPROF with Liquibase, you can streamline and automate various steps in your test data provisioning pipeline.
+The Liquibase diff command allows you to effortlessly compare the disparities between your production and target database.
+Before creating a new subset from your production database, you can verify if both databases utilize the same data model, ensuring efficient and accurate extraction of the subset into the target database.

 Combining the Liquibase snapshot command with the diff command allows you to capture the current state of your database so that you can compare it against a target database at a later point in time.
 This process can be automated within Runtime to, for example, notify the test data team that a template’s meta data is no longer an accurate reflection of the source or target database.